OlivierMounicq/CSharpNotes/Memory-Management/03-IDisposable.md

 ####2.2.3 The rules

-Never dispose the managed ressources in the destructor/finalize method.
+Avoid dispose the managed ressources in the destructor/finalize method.
 (In this case, an exception could be throw).

+###2.4 Destructor/Finalize vs Dispose.

+The main difference between them is the determistic and non determistic call.
+The developper decides to call the Dispose method: it's a determistic process.

+But the developper don't trigger the garbage collector, only the CLR decides when to trigger the garbage collector: it's a non determistic process.

 ###2.3 The worklow